portsoc/ws_node/README.md

   npm test
   ```

+4. Inside `test.js` you will find helpful comments that tell you what the tests expect.

 Git: A recommendation
 ----------------------
 If at all possible, we recommend you use git to download code rather than zips of a repository.
 This is prefereable because if the repo is updated, then syncing those changes requires just one command (`git pull`) and usually any merging can be done automatically.
 Git is very powerful and we heartily encourages you to become familiar with it.